kostrv/GigachadRun2d/README.md

 # GigachadRun2d
-2D platformer, powered by Pygame
+2D platformer, powered by Pygame, Maded on python